radiantlogic-v8/documentation-new/documentation/upgrade-guides/features-list.md

    ![custom authentication provider config in v7.4](Media/customauthpro.jpg)<br>

-   An interception script configured ON BIND can easily be used in the interim.<br>
+   An interception script configured ON BIND can easily be used in v8.1+ during the interim.<br>

     ![intereception script v8.1](Media/intscriptbind.jpg)<br>